HELP! DO I HAVE VOCAL NODULES?

 This is where a speech and language pathologist (SLP) can really help.
 The Osborne Head and Neck Institute (OHNI) go so far as to state that “The gold standard treatment for vocal nodules is voice therapy from a skilled vocal therapist”.

-Speech and language pathologists help patients to learn good “vocal hygiene”, that is, good vocal habits which may include stopping vocal abusive behaviours and, where necessary, helping to alter pitch, loudness or breath support.
+The Speech Practice helps patients to learn good “vocal hygiene”, that is, good vocal habits which may include stopping vocal abusive behaviours and, where necessary, helping to alter pitch, loudness or breath support.
 Voice therapy will be carefully planned based on the unique needs of each individual.
 It’s worth noting though, that SLPs are not magicians.
 Much like physiotherapists, there is a degree of work required on the patient’s part.
 However, the bright side of this is that speech and language therapy may be all that is required to repair the damage.

 Other practical behaviours that may help with vocal nodules include resting the voice, avoiding speaking against loud volumes, coughing, staying hydrated and avoiding irritants such as smoke.